Mollybone/ContigoU/README.md

 # ContigoU
 A repository containing all software including code and designs relevant to ContigoU (contigou.com) website.
 Any piece of software posted has been placed under a strict copyright for private use only.
-Anyone found under violation of such copyright will be prosecuted to the fullest extent of the law.
 \
 \
 \